-- 1. Servicemembers want or need the money now. - 2.
-Servicemembers think that they can do better by investing the \$30,000.
-Many believe that the federal government's Thrift Savings Plan (TSP) provides especially good investment opportunities.
+- 1. Servicemembers want or need the money now. - Servicemembers think that they can do better by investing the \$30,000.
+In the past, many believed that the federal government Thrift Savings Plan (TSP) might provide such an investment opportunity.

 Neither of these reasons should justify the REDUX/bonus choice.
 Servicemembers who want or need the money now should look into other ways to obtain the required funds.
 Are there alternatives for borrowing \$30,000 that do not involve several hundred thousand dollars of interest payments?
+Second, returns from TSP accounts have not approached the returns required to make a REDUX selection worthwhile.

 There also are some misconceptions about the TSP.
-Many private-sector employees, as well as civilian federal government employees, have long had the option of putting some of their pre-tax earnings into various types of savings plans designed for retirement.
+Many privatesector employees, as well as civilian federal government employees, have long had the option of putting some of their pre-tax earnings into various types of savings plans designed for retirement.
 TSPs either supplement or, more likely, replace private-sector pensions.
 Retirees then supplement their Social Security in their retirement years by drawing down their TSPs.

 Servicemembers now can contribute pre-tax dollars to a TSP.
 By contributing to the TSP, uniformed personnel can save additional monies for the years in which they are truly retired.
 Because TSPs were designed to provide savings for the older years, however, there are tax penalties for withdrawals made before age 59.5.
-In short, servicemembers should not put savings in a TSP if they anticipate needing those funds before they are in their sixties.
+In short, servicemembers should not put savings in TSPs that they anticipate needing before they are in their sixties.

 Retirement savings plans such as the TSP share one feature with conventional military retirement plans-namely, the tax sheltering of pre-retirement income.
-Many servicemembers, in fact, do not seem to realize that military pensions are tax sheltered.
+Many servicemembers, in fact, do not seem to realize that military pensions are tax-sheltered.
 Retirement tax sheltering means that no taxes are paid until the money is received in retirement.
 With military pensions, the member pays no taxes on the accrued benefits until the pensions are paid in retirement.
-With TSP, the contributions to the TSP are pre-tax dollars, and taxes are not paid until the money is withdrawn.
+With TSPs, the contributions are pre-tax, and taxes are not paid until the money is withdrawn.
 TSPs, however, lack the two other important features of the High-3 retirement plan:

-• Risk-free, guaranteed payments or returns
+- Risk-free, guaranteed payments or returns - Full inflation protection.